-Plan A - Thesis (3 credits): Students, who are interested, have the option to complete a thesis project (CNSL 599).
+Plan A - Thesis (3 credits): Interested students are interested have the option to complete a thesis project (CNSL 599).
 The thesis is a major scholastic research exercise demonstrating the student's capacity for critical thinking, expressing ideas in writing to a professional audience, and showing the ability to make an original research contribution to the field.
 Students who choose to complete a thesis must have completed CNSL 598 (Research Methods) and register for CNSL 599 at least one year before graduation.
-Note, It is wise to begin a thesis project early in one's program and to choose a topic of strong interest.
+Note, it is wise to begin a thesis project early in one's program and to choose a topic of strong interest.
 It is also wise to keep a project simple and manageable, since most thesis students have limited resources with which to do the project.
 Some student research grants may be available; the student may wish to check with the Graduate Student Association or private sources to learn how to obtain grant funding for thesis projects.
 Also, all projects involving the use of human subjects must be approved by the Human Studies Council of the University.
-Students who elect to complete a thesis project will also be required to take the Counselor Preparation Comprehensive Examination (CPCE).
+Students who elect to complete a thesis project must also take the Counselor Preparation Comprehensive Examination (CPCE).

-• CNSL 599 Thesis (Plan A) - OPTIONAL
+CNSL 599 Thesis (Plan A) - OPTIONAL

 Plan B - Comprehensive Examination (0 credits): All master's degree candidates must independently register and successfully pass the Counselor Preparation Comprehensive Examination (CPCE).
-This national examination is taken during the fall academic semester while enrolled in CNSL 591 (internship).
+This national examination is taken during the month of October while enrolled in CNSL 591 (internship).
+You will be getting regular emails from program faculty regarding the registration process at appropriate times.

-Comprehensive Examination (Plan B) - REQUIRED
+• Comprehensive Examination (Plan B) - REQUIRED